Wolfsauge/async_summarize/README.md

 ```

 ## Observations
-* peak perormance occured during times, when no pending requests or swapped out requests were present
+* peak peformance occured during times, when no pending requests or swapped out requests were present

 # Error Case